bitsofinfo/kubernetes-acme-dns-registrar/docs/setup.md

   You can read on your own about the uses of `--max-concurrent-challenges` and `--dns01-recursive-nameservers-only` on your own.
 One key thing about `--dns01-recursive-nameservers-only` is that it forces `cert-manager` to not use a local dns server on the network, (that might be your private dns server) for which you are trying to get a certificate for, hence leading it to not being able to find it, which is what [acme-dns](https://github.com/joohoi/acme-dns) is there for (i.e. as a front for all your zone's challenges, even the private zones)

-## 5. Create the acme-dns.json secret
+## 5. Seed the acme-dns.json k8s secret

 Our goal here is to configure a [cert-manager [Cluster]Issuer](https://cert-manager.io/docs/configuration/acme/#creating-a-basic-acme-issuer) for `lets-encrypt` using a [DNS01 solver](https://cert-manager.io/docs/configuration/acme/dns01/) using [ACMEDNS challenge provider](https://cert-manager.io/docs/configuration/acme/dns01/)....but in order to do that we need a pre-requisite to be done... configure the `acme-dns.json` secret that will contain all the `acme-dns` registrations.